yoelwep13578/Resource-Viewer-Plasma-Widget/README.md

 Since this is based on the Output Command, it needs to be installed first.
 Install it using one of the methods below:
 - [Pling](https://www.pling.com/p/2136636/)
 - [Github](https://github.com/Zren/plasma-applet-commandoutput)
-- Or you can install it automatically with Right Click Desktop --> Enter Edit Mode --> Add Widgets --> Get New Widgets --> Download New Plasma Widgets and search with "Output Command" keyword.
+- Or you can install it automatically with Right Click Desktop --> Enter Edit Mode --> Add Widgets --> Get New Widgets --> Download New Plasma Widgets and search with "Command Output" keyword.
 ![image](https://github.com/user-attachments/assets/815ae5d9-5844-4214-9ba2-27c0b8ac3d2c)

 ### 4. Install Nerd Font